Explore this course:

 Course description

-You’ll spend around one-third of your time working on your own research project, under the supervision of an expert from our School of Mathematics and Statistics or Department of Physics and Astronomy.
+You’ll spend around one-third of your time working on your own research project, under the supervision of an expert from the School of Mathematical and Physical Sciences.
 This in-depth research experience is great preparation for a PhD.
-Possible topics include:
+Recent topics include:

 Modules